SRA-SiliconValley/jalangi/README.md

   * Sun's JDK 1.6 or higher.
 We have tested Jalangi with Java 1.6.0_43.
   * Command-line git.
   * libgmp (http://gmplib.org/) is required by cvc3.
 Concolic testing uses cvc3 and automaton.jar for constraint solving.
 The installation script checks if cvc3 and automaton.jar are installed properly.
+  * Chrome browser if you need to test web apps.

 ### Installation